ABOUT THE PROJECT

-In June of 2017, Hopewell Residential submitted an application to develop the former Hawkwood Farm with the intention of building a new residential community that includes approximately 890 new residential units.
+In June of 2017, Hopewell Residential submitted an application to develop the former Hawkwood Farm in Arbour Lake.
+This final plan proposes to build a new residential community that includes approximately 890 new residential units.
 The proposal includes a mix of housing types including single detached dwellings, townhouses and apartment buildings (approximately 4 storeys).
 The proposal also includes new streets, public parks, public pathways and an environmental reserve in the form of a retained wetland and vegetated buffer.